 Between the two, neither is actually federally legal.
-Every individual state can vote on whether or not they can legalize weed, and that is why we have it, but the U.S. government classifies weed as a Schedule I drug, making it illegal under federal law which makes consumption, sales and possession illegal on federally controlled land.
+Every individual state can vote on whether or not they can legalize weed, and that is why we have it, but the U.S. government classifies weed as a Schedule I drug, making it illegal under federal law which makes consumption, sales, and possession illegal on federally controlled land.

 States that have Recreational Weed

 While not every legalized state allows recreational use, a total of 18 states have legalized it since 2012.
-The laws obviously change across state lines, but gone are the days (in these 18 states) where toking up would land you in jail.
+The laws obviously change across state lines, but gone are the days (in these 18 states) when toking up would land you in jail.

 For passionate growers, Alaska obviously allows personal use but also 6 plants in your possession, so long as no more than three are currently budding.
 In 2014, Alaska became the first state to legalize since 2012’s historic year.

 Arizona’s 2020 Proposition brought an end to weed-related offenses, records with nothing more than these offenses were expunged and all their adults can now buy and grow.
 Happy day!